berto-dev/linux-arch-installation-flow/readme.md

 2) open Theme-Pack folder and...<br>
 	- open nautilus and unlock hidden files
-	- copy files of the theme into home/YOURUSERNAME directory
+	- copy files of the theme into home directory
 	- set in the customization (gnome tweaks>apparence) like the screenshot<br>

 ![arch installer partitions](https://raw.githubusercontent.com/berto-dev/linux-arch-installation-flow/main/theme.screenshot.png)<br>